rooftopcms/rooftop-ruby/README.md

 # Use
 Create a class and use one of the mixins to get the data.

-## RooftopRubyClient::Post
+## RooftopClient::Post
-The RooftopRubyClient::Post mixin lets you specify a post type, so the API differentiates between types.
+The RooftopClient::Post mixin lets you specify a post type, so the API differentiates between types.

 ```
 class MyCustomPostType
-    include RooftopRubyClient::Post
+    include RooftopClient::Post
     self.post_type = "my_custom_post_type" #this is the post type name in Wordpress
 end
 ```
-## RooftopRubyClient::Page
+## RooftopClient::Page
-The RooftopRubyClient::Page mixin identifies this class as a page.
+The RooftopClient::Page mixin identifies this class as a page.
 ```
 class Page
-    include RooftopRubyClient::Page
+    include RooftopClient::Page
 end
 ```